NithiumDevelopment/OrionLib/README.md

 To set current variable class to database.

 > [!NOTE]
-> ObjectUpdater still on development
+> ObjectUpdater still on development (Also unoptimized)

 ```java
 // ..